The Mind-Body Connection: How Stress Affects Cognitive Function

 As someone who truly wants to help others, understanding this relationship can be essential in supporting and guiding those around you.

-The mind-body connection has been extensively researched, revealing that our mental state directly affects our physical health.
+The has been extensively researched, revealing that our mental state directly affects our physical health.

 Stress, in particular, significantly impacts our brain’s ability to concentrate, learn, and recall information.